euc-dev/ws1-sdk-uem-android/docs/index.md

 For additional information, please visit the [Omnissa Legal Center](https://www.omnissa.com/legal-center/).

-The SDK is provided as either a [Package](https://github.com/orgs/euc-releases/packages?repo_name=Android-WorkspaceONE-SDK) or [Release](https://github.com/euc-releases/Android-WorkspaceONE-SDK/releases).
-Please download the software from the appropriate location.

 ## Integration Guides

-The SDK is available from a Maven repository.
-Check the integration documentation on the [Omnissa Developer Portal](https://developer.omnissa.com/ws1-sdk-uem-android).

 !!! warning "Important Update Starting June 2024"

     Starting June 2024 version 24.06 onwards, Workspace ONE SDK for Android will **NOT** be distributed through the [My Workspace ONE portal](https://my.workspaceone.com/products/Workspace-ONE-SDK).

-It will only be distributed as a maven package; developers need to follow the instructions provided in the below-mentioned link to integrate the Workspace ONE SDK Android package into their applications.
+The SDK is accessible from a Maven repository.
+For integration documentation, please follow the instructions in the [Public Maven Repository Integration Note](https://github.com/euc-releases/workspace-ONE-SDK-integration-samples/blob/main/IntegrationGuideForAndroid/Guides/PublicMaven/WorkspaceONE_Android_PublicMavenNote.md), and KB article [General Availability of Workspace ONE SDK Android (6000158)](https://kb.omnissa.com/s/article/6000158) to integrate the Workspace ONE SDK Android package into their applications.

 Refer to these guides for instructions on how to integrate your Android app with Workspace ONE.